 12/12/80 THE BODYSNATCHERS – Let’s Do Rocksteady/What’s This THE SPECIALS – Interview THE SELECTER – Interview/Out on the Streets/Everday/Madness (Alright Now)

 Pauline Black gets to showcase her presenting skills (an audition for future television work, perhaps?!) as does Gaps on this twenty five minute 2 Tone Special.
 Most interestingly, it features live performances in the studio from both The Bodysnatchers and The Selecter in front of a very cool looking, young audience.
 In between we see Ms. Selecter out and about with Mssrs Selecter for a tour of Coventry pubs ‘n clubs.
 They’re all clearly in good spirits as they joke around alas things can change quickly in bandland.
 This programme had been recorded on 8th July and the troubled and troublesome Selecter would leave 2 Tone only two weeks later before also undergoing a couple of line up changes the following month.
-Also, by the time this was broadcast, The Bodysnatchers had already played their farewell gig on Halloween night.
+Also, by the time this was broadcast, The Bodysnatchers had already played their farewell gig, appropriately on Halloween night.

 18/12/80 THE SPECIALS – Do Nothing (Top of the Pops)